-Only doctoral students who can be offered study funding as specified in section 3 of this appointment regulation can be admitted to a doctoral programme.
+Only doctoral students who can be offered study funding as specified in section 3 of these rules of procedure can be admitted to a doctoral programme.

 2.2 Advertisement of vacancies

 Vacant doctoral positions shall be openly advertised, and appointment to a position shall be subject to competition.
 Exception from this advertisement of vacancies can be made in the following cases: